Battle of Gangwana: Background

-Battle of Gangwana
+Battle

 Jai Singh and the Jaipur army made camp at Kunchgaon, 11 miles east of Pushkar Lake.
 Jai positioned a long line of guns in the direction of the Marwar to defend the encampment.
-The combined army totaled 40000-100000 men from Jaipur and the various states allied with Jai Singh.
-Bakht's army consisted of 1000 Rathor horsemen under his personal command.
+The combined army totaled 40,000–100,000 men from Jaipur and the various states allied with Jai Singh.
+Bakht's army consisted of 1,000 Rathor horsemen under his command.
 Bakht Singh at first waited for reinforcements.
-As, however, no reinforcements arrived, Bakht Singh became determined to attack Jai Singh with his small force.
+As no reinforcements arrived, Bakht Singh became determined to attack Jai Singh with his small force.

 Bakht Singh and his men charged the Jaipur defenses and quickly punched through Jai Singh's gun line.
 The Rathors rode through the Jaipur army, cutting down thousands of men.
 The cavalry penetration was so deep that the Rathors burst through the rear of the Jaipur army and began to raid the baggage train.
 Tents and supplies were burned, and Bakht seized Sitaramji, Jai Singh's personal family idol.
-The Rathors galloped from one end to the other causing havoc in the large masses of confused men and horses, the Jaipur army fled in panic, and within 4 hours the Rathors held the field.
+The Rathores galloped from one end to the other causing havoc in the large masses of confused men and horses, the Jaipur army fled in panic, and within 4 hours the Rathors held the field.
 Sir Jadunath Sarkar quotes that - "the battle front was like tigers upon a flock of sheep".

-By this point Bakht's force had been severely depleted, with only 70 horsemen still left alive.
+Though he held the field, Bakht's force had been severely depleted, with only 70 horsemen still left alive.
 Bakht himself was wounded by both a bullet and an arrow.
-The Mughal contingent of Jai's battered army began firing rockets onto the battlefield, since Bhakt Singh could not see any enemies on the field and the direction of the artillery was covered by smoke and dust, he signalled a retreat, forcing the withdraw of the remaining Rathors.
+The Mughal contingent of Jai's battered army began firing rockets onto the battlefield, and since Bhakt Singh could not see any enemies on the field and the direction of the artillery was covered by smoke and dust, he signaled a retreat, forcing the withdrawal of the remaining Rathors.

 Jai Singh's army lost several thousands of its soldiers in the battle.
 Historian Jadunath Sarkar states that according to Chahar Gulzar-i-Shujai of Harcharan Das, who was an eye-witness to the battle, exaggerated the casualties with 12,000 of Jai Singh's men killed and another 12,000 wounded.

 The Mughal Emperor had sent 10,000 men with three of his generals to help Jai Singh in keeping the Marathas in check, however the battle caused great panic amongst the Mughal troops leading to a mass desertion.
 After the battle the Mughal generals were left with just a hundred men.

-Narendra Singh in his book "Thirty decisive battles of Jaipur" has given a fantasized account of the battle.
-According to him, Bhakt Singh after losing most of his men started shouting for a duel with Jai Singh II, this enraged the nobles of Jaipur who insulted Bakht Singh and told him to leave the battle in an honourable manner, the Raja of Shahpura upon seeing Bhakt Singh bleeding profusely, accepted the duel on behalf of the Jaipur Raja and was defeated.
-Bhakt Singh finally gave up after seeing that Jai Singh II would not come out of his defensive position and retreated with his men.